Stay with family

 Children under 3 years of age attend a nursery.
 Nurseries normally have the option of full-day care with lunch included.
 Just like the kindergartens, the spots at the nurseries are very limited in Bremen, and we strongly recommend that you plan ahead.

-University of Bremen has two child care facilities:
+University of Bremen has a number of child care facilities:

 - The Uni-Kindertagesstätte e.V. is a good option for full-day child care.
 This facility caters to the children of University students and employees between 1-3 years of age.
 In total, they care for 48 children in 6 groups.